aleph-viewer/aleph/README.md

 The 3D Viewer:

-- is usable as a web component within any page/framework
+- is usable as a web component within any page/framework and has a [Universal Viewer](http://universalviewer.io) integration
 - has a supporting Control Panel (a separate web component) showing associated settings for a given mesh or volume
 - is straight-forward to debug, using a single source of truth and unidirectional data flow (redux)
 - is themable to allow customised colour schemes (css variables)